Getting Your Dog to “Go” in the Snow›

 Some dogs have shy bladders, but others will appreciate a show of solidarity.
 You may not want to accompany your dog out in freezing temperatures, but you may also find that it leads to success.
 It could take several outings, though — if 5-10 minutes have gone by and your dog still hasn’t gone, bring them back inside, but on a leash so they can’t sneak off behind your back.
 Though this method takes considerable effort, it does work for most dogs.
 Some dogs struggle when their yard is blanketed with snow but are more inspired to go to the bathroom on walks through the neighborhood.
 Leading your dog to areas where other dogs have already gone (seek out that yellow snow!) may encourage your dog, too.

-2. Train Them to Pee or Poop on Cue
+3. Train Them to Pee or Poop in the Snow

 Training your dog to pee or poop on cue can embolden them to do their business in all sorts of new and confusing situations, including snow, but it’s most helpful to teach your dog this skill before the weather is working against you.
 Start this process by reinforcing when they go to the bathroom by giving them a treat every time.
 But don’t wait until your dog comes running back to the house to give them the treat, or they’ll think they earned it by returning to you (also behavior you want to encourage, but a trick for another time).
 Stand near them as they go, then give them the treat the instant they’re done so they connect potty time with receiving a reward.